 These are NSW HSC (or equivalent) courses.
 A background of study in this HSC course will assist the student in the chosen tertiary course.
 It is neither required for admission nor assumed as being held on commencement of studies.

-Division and Area of Study
+Division and Area of Study Course prerequisite (P) Subject prerequisite (SP)

 Course prerequisite (P) Subject prerequisite (SP) Assumed knowledge (A) Recommended studies (R)

 College of Commerce